The Corpse Vanishes: In popular culture

-Mystery Science Theater 3000

-The Corpse Vanishes was featured in episode #105 of Mystery Science Theater 3000 along with Chapter 3 of Radar Men from the Moon, a Commando Cody serial.
+More recently, The Corpse Vanishes was featured in episode #105 of Mystery Science Theater 3000 along with Chapter 3 of Radar Men from the Moon, a Commando Cody serial.
 The episode debuted in December 1989 on the Comedy Channel.
 The experiment worked enough for Tom Servo to short-circuit when questioned by Joel Robinson for a positive aspect from the film.

 MST3K writer Mary Jo Pehl describes the film as "nonstop boredom and yawns aplenty" and a "low-key quasi-thriller."
 Like all other first season episodes, The Corpse Vanishes did not make the Top 100 list as voted upon by Season 11 Kickstarter backers.
-Writer Jim Vogel also took a dim view, ranking it #184 (out of 191 total MST3K episodes).
-"It's not the worst movie in the world, although it is very weird," Vogel says, remarking that the low energy level from the riffers makes this an MST3K episode likely to bore the audience.
+Writer Jim Vorel also took a dim view, ranking it #184 (out of 191 total MST3K episodes).
+"It's not the worst movie in the world, although it is very weird," Vorel says, remarking that the low energy level from the riffers makes this an MST3K episode likely to bore the audience.

 The MST3K version of The Corpse Vanishes was released on July 20, 2010, by Shout!
 Factory as part of the Mystery Science Theater Collection, Vol. XVI DVD set alongside Warrior of the Lost World (episode #501), Santa Claus (episode #521), and Night of the Blood Beast (episode #701).